 What type of stories about envy might interest God?

 Bible Genesis 1:27 states God created human beings in his own image.
 Does that mean He purposely created us with the ability to become envious?
 Why?

-Perhaps we become envious for other peoples’ traits, status, abilities, or situation because we considered them to be much luckier, smarter, more attractive, and better than ourselves?
+Was His purpose for us to be envious for other peoples’ traits, status, abilities, or situation because we considered them to be much luckier, smarter, more attractive, and better than ourselves?